HassanAli99/ADS_Final_Thesis/README.md

 The output and results of the Random Forest and Multiple Linear Regression analysis can be found [here](https://doi.org/10.5281/zenodo.8097495).
 These results showcase the performance and accuracy of the implemented models.

 Please refer to the provided DOI links to access the respective data and results.

-For any inquiries or issues, please contact the repository owner.

-Note: Make sure to properly cite the relevant data sources and this repository if you use the code or data for your own research purposes.

-Enjoy exploring the study and experimenting with the code!